List of U.S. Grocery Chains Not Using Apeel-Coated Produce (as of Jan 2026)

 Source: EPA

-Organipeel, the version used on certified-organic produce, is registered with the U.S. EPA (Reg.
+Organipeel™ , the version used on certified-organic produce, is registered with the U.S. EPA (Reg.
 No. 92708-1).
 The master label lists 0.66 % citric acid as the active ingredient and 99.34 % “other ingredients.”
 (US EPA)

-Roughly 99% of food-grade citric acid is not squeezed from citrus but fermented from glucose by the black-mold fungus Aspergillus niger.
-(PMC) Having a black mold issue in your home can make you insanely sick, but citric acid made by the same strain of mold is fine to eat?
-Citric acid is actually included in a crazy number of products, used as a preservative, and unless it’s labeled as having been made “from citrus” it is most likely made from black mold.
+Having a black mold issue in your home can make you insanely sick, but citric acid made by the same strain of mold is fine to eat?
+Citric acid is found in tons of products and as I mentioned before, ~99% of it is made by fermenting black mold.

 4. It makes produce look fresher than it is